Help for suicidal thoughts

 Stay with them, and, depending on what you feel able to do, either:

 - call 111 and select the option for mental health crisis, or

 - take them to accident and emergency services and stay with them until a member of the mental health team sees them

 Are you having suicidal thoughts and would like help and support?

 If you or someone you know is thinking about suicide or in crisis, help and support is available:

-If you, a family member or friend are in crisis and need help, please dial NHS 111 and select the option for mental health crisis (option 2).
+If you, a family member or friend are in crisis and need help, please dial 111 for NHS111 Mental Health and select the option for mental health crisis (option 2).
 You will be connected to the contact centre where trained staff will provide appropriate support and advice 24 hours a day/365 days of the year.